AI Keyboards vs. Traditional Keyboards in 2026

 • Enterprise solutions: Custom pricing, often $10-20 per user monthly

-The traditional keyboard market has remained relatively stable, with prices increasing only slightly due to supply chain improvements.
-Meanwhile, AI keyboard subscription services have seen increased competition, resulting in more feature-rich free tiers alongside premium options.
+The traditional keyboard market has remained relatively stable in 2026, with prices increasing only slightly due to continued supply chain improvements post-pandemic.
+Meanwhile, AI keyboard subscription services have seen intense competition throughout 2025-2026, resulting in more feature-rich free tiers alongside premium options.
+Several major providers have introduced freemium models that include advanced features previously locked behind paywalls, reflecting the commoditization of basic AI typing assistance.

 Hidden Costs and Long-term Economics